 Energy Changes During Dissolution

 Dissolving salt in water involves two main energy changes: the energy required to break the ionic lattice (endothermic) and the energy released when ions are hydrated (exothermic).
-Now, if the hydration energy outweighs the lattice-breaking energy, the process is spontaneous.
+Even so, if the hydration energy outweighs the lattice-breaking energy, the process is spontaneous.
 That’s why salt dissolves at room temperature — the system becomes more stable overall.

 Common Mistakes /